Learning is always in play:

 As any parent can tell you, some types of play are more physically demanding than others.
 But there is a benefit to what is defined as physical play that goes beyond encouraging healthy exercise habits (which is also important!).

-Meanwhile, climbing is a constant activity at the Children’s Museum Downtown, thanks to the giant treehouse located in the very center of the museum, and at our Chesterfield location, parents can literally watch their children climb the walls!
+Meanwhile, climbing is a constant activity at both Children’s Museum locations.
+Downtown, there is a giant treehouse located in the very center of the museum as well as fabulous outdoor playground areas.
+At our Chesterfield location, parents can watch their children climb in the Under the Sea Climber or on the giant Tire Tower.
 No matter which Children’s Museum location you visit, your child will always find areas that encourage physical play.

 Downtown: Living Treehouse, Backyard

 The Children’s Museum provides many resources that can assist children in their language development, through singing, learning rhymes, reading aloud and listening to other readers as well.
-“Story Time with Jeff” features guest readers participating in storytelling, with a traveling schedule to visit each location.
+“Bilingual Storytime” is a great way to explore new languages and deepen early literacy.

 When a child’s playtime activity helps them develop their spatial skills and hand-eye coordination, this is known as constructive play.
 Whether it’s building a tower out of cardboard boxes or connecting a string of magnets to make a mighty fortress that surrounds a toy castle, constructive play allows children to better understand basic object functions — such as stacking, building, constructing and drawing — while discovering on their own that some constructive options work well, while others do not.

-At each location of the Children’s Museum, floor activities such as “Family Time” use both toys and ordinary household items to encourage children to test spatial relationships, along with related counting and sorting activities that help promote early math skills.
+At both locations of the Children’s Museum, floor activities use both toys and ordinary household items to encourage children to test spatial relationships, along with related counting and sorting activities that help promote early math skills.
 Using a variety of loose materials to design a structure or scene is also a part of constructive play, including art experiences that involve creating something new, helping to encourage innovation.
 Plus, using light tables, children can investigate new color and shape combinations, creating intriguing patterns of light as they sort and arrange objects.

 Nearly every activity you’ll find at the Children’s Museum promotes a child’s ability to play along with others and accept perspectives beyond their own, which is known as social play.
 Whether playing with friends, parents or family, children will engage in cooperative activities that help to hone both their communication and negotiation skills, learning how to share toys, take turns and assist others around them.
 Problem-solving is also a huge component of social play, as children learn how to work through their playtime problems and work together.
 Social play allows children to be met right where they are emotionally, cognitively and physically, which is a powerful force for connection and bonding — and it happens every day at the Children’s Museum.

-Whether they know it or not, social play is a key reason that many guests visit the Children’s Museum, giving their children the chance to meet and play with children of all backgrounds — and finding opportunities for social play in nearly every activity and exhibit offered at each Children’s Museum location.
+Whether they know it or not, social play is a key reason that many guests visit the Children’s Museum, giving their children the chance to meet and play with children of all backgrounds — and finding opportunities for social play in nearly every activity and exhibit offered.
 This includes areas such as our Wegman’s Grocery Stores, where children take turns being the shopper and the checkout person, or our child-sized Diners, where children interact with others in role of the customer, the cook or the waitstaff.
 Even learning to wait patiently for their turn down the slide at the Treehouse can be a chance to develop sharing, cooperation and self-control skills.

 Downtown and Chesterfield: Wegmans Grocery Store, Bank, Diner